 - a.
 Forks must be the originally fitted and homologated parts with the following modifications allowed: - b.
 Original internal parts of the homologated forks may be modified or changed. - c.
-After market damper kits or valves may be installed. - d.
+Only aftermarket damper kits or valves from the Eligible Parts for Competition List 2022 may be installed (2.5.10.2.a) - d.
 Fork springs may be modified or replaced. - e.
 Fork caps may be modified or replaced to allow external adjustment. - f.
-Dust seals may be modified, changed or removed if the fork is totally oil- sealed. - g.
+The fork kit manufacturer will be wholly responsible for ensuring the safe operation of the fork. - g.
+Dust seals may be modified, changed or removed if the fork is totally oil-sealed. - h.
 The original surface finish of the fork tubes (stanchions, fork pipes) may be changed.
-Additional surface treatments are allowed. - h.
-The upper and lower fork clamps (triple clamp, fork bridges, and stem) must remain as originally produced by the manufacturer on the homologated motorcycle. - i.
-A steering damper may be added or replaced with an aftermarket damper. - j.
-The steering damper cannot act as a steering lock limiting device. - k.
-Electronic forks may have their complete internal parts (including all electronic control) replaced with a conventional damping system and it will be considered as a mechanical fork.
+Additional surface treatments are allowed. - i.
+The front fender mounts integrated in the fork lower may be modified or removed and replaced. - j.
+The axle bore in the fork lower cannot be modified.
+The front axle nut/sleeve may be added or modified and/or made captive. - k.
+The upper and lower fork clamps (triple clamp, fork bridges) must remain as originally produced by the manufacturer on the homologated motorcycle. - I. A steering damper may be added or replaced with an aftermarket damper. - m.
+The steering damper cannot act as a steering lock limiting device.